harding/old-docs-history-bitcoin.org/en/developer-guide.md

 The [proof of work][]{:#term-proof-of-work}{:.term} used in Bitcoin takes advantage of the apparently random output of cryptographic hashes.
-A good cryptographic hash algorithm converts arbitrary input data into a seemingly-random number.
-If the input data is modified in any way and the hash re-run, a new seemingly-random number is produced, so there is no way to modify the input data to make the hash number predictable.
+A good cryptographic hash algorithm converts arbitrary data into a seemingly-random number.
+If the data is modified in any way and the hash re-run, a new seemingly-random number is produced, so there is no way to modify the data to make the hash number predictable.

 To prove you did some extra work to create a [block], you must create a hash of the [block header][] which does not exceed a certain value.
 For